K. D. Jadhav

 Khashaba Dadasaheb Jadhav (15 January 1925 – 14 August 1984) was an Indian freestyle wrestler.
 He is best known for winning a bronze medal at the 1952 Summer Olympics in Helsinki.
 He was the first athlete from independent India to win an individual medal in the Olympics.

 After Norman Pritchard who won two silver medals in athletics in 1900 under colonial India, Khashaba was the first individual athlete from independent India to win a medal at the Olympics.
 In the years before Khashaba, India would only win gold medals in field hockey, a team sport.
 He is the only Indian Olympic medalist who never received a Padma Award.
 Khashaba was extremely nimble on his feet, which made him different from other wrestlers of his time.
-English coach Rees Gardner saw this trait in him and trained him prior to the 1948 Olympic games.
 He belonged to Goleshwar village near Karad.

 He was posthumously awarded Arjuna Award in 2000 for his contribution to wrestling.

 Childhood

 Born in a village called Goleshwar in Karad taluka of District Satara in Maharashtra State, KD Jadhav was the youngest of five sons of a renowned wrestler Dadasaheb Jadhav.
 He did his schooling in Tilak High School in Karad taluka of Satara district between 1940 and 1947.
 He grew up in a household that lived and breathed wrestling.
-He participated in the Quit India Movement providing shelter and a hiding place to the revolutionaries, circulating letters against the British were some of his contributions to the movement.
-He resolved to unfurl the tricolor flag in Olympic on Independence Day 15 August 1947.

 Wrestling career

-His father Dadasaheb was a wrestling coach and he initiated Khashaba into wrestling at the age of five.
-His wrestling mentors in college were Baburao Balawde and Belapuri Guruji.

 Starting his wrestling career in 1948, he first came into the limelight at the 1948 London Olympics when he finished 6th in the flyweight category.
 He was the first Indian to achieve such a high position in the individual category.
-Despite being new to wrestling on a mat as well as the international rules of wrestling, Jadhav's 6th-place finish was no mean feat at that time.
+Despite being new to wrestling on a mat as well as the international rules of wrestling, Jadhav finished the competition at 6th place.

 For the next four years, Jadhav trained even harder for the Helsinki Olympics where he moved up one weight category and participated in the bantamweight category (57 kg), which saw wrestlers from twenty-four countries.
 He went on to defeat wrestlers from countries like Mexico, Germany and Canada, before losing his semi-final bout, but he came back stronger to win the bronze medal which made him the first ever individual Olympic medallist of independent India.